 To prevent the expression of everything: That is the irreducible function of culture.
 By the creation of opposing values - of ideals, of militant truths - a seal is fastened upon the terrific capacity of man to express everything.

-Our culture is in crisis today precisely because no creed, no symbol, no militant truth, is instilled deeply enough now to help men constrain their capacity for expressing everything.
+Our culture is in crisis today precisely no creed, no symbol, no militant turth, is instilled deeply enough now to help men constrain their capacity for expressing everything.
 Internalized values from an earlier period in our moral history no longer hold good.
-Western men are sick precisely of those interior ideals which have shaped their characters.
+Western men are sick precisley of those interior ideals which have shaped their characters.

 Accordingly, they feel they have no choice except to try to become free characters.
 And to believe that man is the supreme being for man.

-To emphasize the harmlessness of the new man - the individualist freed from cultural inhibitions - Oscar Wilde in one of his greatest essays compares him to both the artist and the child:
+To emphasize the harmlessness of the new man - the individualist freed from cultural inhibitions - Oscar Wide in one of his greatest essays compares him to both the artist and the child:

 "It will be a marvellous thing - the true personality of man - when we see it.
-It will grow naturally and simply, flower-like, or as a tree grows.
-It will not be at discord.
-It will never argue or dispute . . .
-It will know everything.
-It will have widsom.
-Its value will not be measured by material things . . .
-It will not be always meddling with others, or asking them to be like itself.
+It will grow naturally and simply, flower-like, or as a tree grows . . .
+It will not be always meddling with others, asking them to be like itself.
 It will love them because they will be different.
 And yet while it will not meddle with others, it will help all, as a beautiful thing helps us, by being what it is.
 The personality of man will be very wonderful.
 It will be as wonderful as the personality of a child."

 What Wilde called "personality" represents a dissolution of restrictive shapings.
-In such fredom, grown men would act less like cherubic children than like demons, for they would disrupt the restrictive order of character and social life.
+In such freedom, grown men would act less like cherubic children than like demons, for they would disrupt the restrictive rider of character and social life.